sp4ce-cowboy/tp/docs/DeveloperGuide.md

 ```
 _The above function determines the average brightness based on the average values of the
-red, green, and blue colours, and an adjustment is made if this average falls below a certain
+red, green, and blue colour values, and an adjustment is made if this average falls below a certain
 threshold, and the threshold itself can be adjusted to achieve certain colour complexities._

 The focus on colour consistency and user experience across UniCa$h is motivated